mwdossantos/portfolio/docs/week-18.md

 }
 ```

 As you can see, it gives me a lot of control over the components for each team member, and the styling within each of the components.
-More about the styling aspect in the next section.
+I will elaborate more about the styling aspect in the next section.

 ### [Wenyi's page](https://wowportfolios.nl/portfolios/wenyi/home)

 Next up is Wenyi's page.
-It's a bit more complicated as it has three different sprint that it links to.
+It's a bit more complicated as it has three different sprints that it links to.
 But here, the same principle is still active.
 Scoped components!

 ![image](https://raw.githubusercontent.com/mwdossantos/portfolio/master/docs/images/wenyi-page.png)

-The [subpage](https://wowportfolios.nl/portfolios/wenyi/sprint3) for wenyi looks like this, it's content is going to be pulled from Sanity next week.
+The [subpage](https://wowportfolios.nl/portfolios/wenyi/sprint3) for Wenyi looks like this, it's content is going to be pulled from Sanity next week.

 ![image](https://raw.githubusercontent.com/mwdossantos/portfolio/master/docs/images/wenyi-subpage.png)

 ### [Matthew's page](https://wowportfolios.nl/portfolios/matthew/home)

 Finally, here's my page.
+You can clearly see the difference in style with the black background.
+I really like it a lot.

 ![image](https://raw.githubusercontent.com/mwdossantos/portfolio/master/docs/images/matthew-page.png)